takiwaki/Blastwave/HYD1D/README.md

 # Graphical Summary

-We show a graphical summary of the data analysis pipe line.
+We show a graphical summary of the data analysis pipeline.

 ```mermaid
 flowchart TD